Consignment Systems

 Consignment Software Systems

-Ah the nerve center of your business automation.
+Ah, the nerve center of your business automation.

 Consignment software installs on top of Windows (as all software programs do).
-The reliability of the software program is dependent upon the health of Windows (the operating system) and the computer so expect virtually no problems with current versions of Windows and a commercial-grade computer built for the job.
+The reliability of the software program is dependent upon the health of Windows (the operating system) and the computer, so expect virtually no problems with current versions of Windows and a commercial-grade computer built for the job.
 Bring in dad's old XP and anticipate spending lots on support technicians trying to keep it juggled.
-A brand new Intel i5 with good 'clock speed' (processing power) and plenty of RAM memory (8GB and up) for $500 will cost less that a $200 used computer plus support fees and there will be far less wait time and frustration.
+A brand new Intel i5 with good 'clock speed' (processing power) and plenty of RAM memory (8GB and up) for $500 will cost less than a $200 used computer plus support fees, and there will be far less wait time and frustration.

 Now, which program?
-There are so many, and the cut throat tactics.
+There are so many, and the cutthroat tactics.
 How can anyone possibly know the right questions to ask AND what the truthful answers are?

-That is to say that several of these smaller vendors pushing their home-made software will lie, defame their competition and do whatever it takes to get your money.
+That is to say that several of these smaller vendors pushing their homemade software will lie, defame their competition, and do whatever it takes to get your money.
 That's a fact.
 Chief among them is lone wolf at c-o-n-s-i-g-n-p-r-o who offers an 'optional support plan' without placing equal emphasis on the consequences of NOT enrolling in the 'optional' plan which are withholding of software updates (essential) and support in any form.
 Want to open a second location?
 Full price.
 Ask too many questions?
 Pay full price again.
 Do yourself a favor and cross this option off your list first.

 Consignment Credit-Card-Processing Systems